levon003/levon003.github.io/_posts/2026-07-04-card-trick.md

 Penn and Teller performed a "self-working" card trick on [_Penn & Teller: Fool Us_](https://en.wikipedia.org/wiki/Penn_%26_Teller:_Fool_Us).
 You can watch the trick [on YouTube](https://youtu.be/K9vEYyBwgp4?t=2040).

-The trick is themed around finding love and and the presentation has several good gags.
+The trick is themed around finding love and the presentation has several good gags.
 But the basis of the trick is just executing a series of steps:

 1. Shuffle 4 randomly-selected playing cards into a stack.
 2. Tear the stack in half, placing one half on top of the other, producing a new stack of 8 half-cards.